13 Memorial Day Crafts and a Short History of Memorial Day

 More Memorial Day Crafts

-It's time to get patriotic and show off your love for the red, white and blue.
-Whether you're making Memorial Day crafts, crafting for Independence Day or just want to show off your patriotic side, consider creating on of these 13 American Flag Decor Crafts.
+It's time to get patriotic and show off your love for the red, white, and blue with these 13 American Flag Decor Crafts.
 If you're looking for Memorial Day craft ideas, you can't go wrong when you evoke the American flag.
 Best of all, these crafts are appropriate for a variety of age groups and skill levels.
-Show a veteran just how much you care or simply come up with Memorial Day activities for kids that are truly meaningful - it doesn't matter why you craft as long as you show you care.

 Memorial Day, also known as Decoration Day, was created after the American Civil War to honor soldiers who had died in the war.
 Waterloo, New York was the first town to officially observe Memorial Day, celebrating it first on May 5, 1866 and each year thereafter.
 General John A. Logan, the commander in chief of the veteran’s organization Grand Army of the Republic, issued a proclamation on May 5, 1868 that “Declaration Day” be observed as a national day, so the first Declaration Day was observed on May 30, 1868 nationwide.
 This date was importantly not the anniversary of a battle.

 According to historian and Yale professor David Blight, Memorial Day was really created in 1865 by liberated slaves in Charleston at the site of a former Confederate prison camp.
 At the camp was a mass grave for Union soldiers who had died in captivity.
 Despite uncertain times right after the Civil War, the freed slaves reinterred the Union soldiers in individual graves in a fenced graveyard with arched entryway.
 On May 30, 1868, the freed slaves returned to the graves and decorated them with flowers, like others across the nation celebrating “Decoration Day.”